-This concept of joint restoration has been embraced by many foot and ankle specialists, including both orthopaedic surgeons and podiatrists.
+This concept of joint restoration has been embraced by many foot and ankle specialists, including both orthopedic surgeons and podiatrists.
 Although it is relatively new in the United States, it has been performed successfully in Europe for many years.
 This surgery is rapidly gaining popularity, but your local orthopedist may not be aware of its benefits or may not know which centers perform this procedure.

 Our climber is a vibrant and charismatic woman whose passions are rock climbing and the great outdoors.
-After sustaining a severe ankle fracture from a fall while rock climbing, her first thought were that she might never climb again.
+After sustaining a severe ankle fracture from a fall while rock climbing, her first thought was that she might never climb again.
 She fell from 30 feet and landed onto her right ankle, shattering the joint into many small pieces.
-She underwent reconstructive surgery to fix the broken bones with a stainless steel plate and screws.
+She underwent reconstructive surgery to fix the broken bones with a stainless-steel plate and screws.
 Despite a valiant effort by her orthopedic doctor, she went on to develop debilitating ankle arthritis.

 At 27 years old, she was unable to walk without taking frequent breaks.
 With no shortage of vitality she would climb at her local indoor climbing gym, but her ankle pain made it impossible to ascend more than several feet.
 On the days that she did manage to climb, she would be in so much pain the following day that walking around the house was a challenge.
 She underwent ankle arthroscopic surgery to clean out the arthritis from her joint and worked hard through several months of physical therapy.
 Despite these measures, her pain persisted.

 Her doctors offered her an ankle fusion, a procedure that would freeze her ankle joint permanently, to relieve her pain.
 They warned her that her ability to climb after such a procedure would be slim to none.
 Her new life as a sedentary and dependent person was changing her once-positive outlook on life and was gnawing at her identity.
 She was desperate to regain control of her life and get back to the sport she loved.
 It was at this point that she came to HSS.